roy-urbach/CLoSeR/README.md

 Authors: Roy Urbach & Elad Schneidman

 ## Links
-Awaiting NeurIPS decision, then it will be published on arXiv.
+Soon to be published on arXiv.

 ## Overview